erdemcil/CV/Resume.md

 Specifications & Qualifications
 -------------------------------------------
 * Knowledge about Agile Software Development methodologies (Especially studies on Scrum Methodology).
 In a university project, I also experienced as a scrum master.
-* Effective using of Windows OS, IOS, Android OS as operating systems.
-As office tools; Microsoft Office Word, Microsoft Office Excel, Microsoft Office PowerPoint.
+* Effective using of Linux, Windows, IOS, Android as operating systems.
+As office tools; LibreOffice, Microsoft Office Word, Microsoft Office Excel, Microsoft Office PowerPoint.
 As developper tools and environment; Microsoft Visual Studio, Eclipse, Codeblocks, Android Studio.
 Project Management and Documentation tools; Microsoft Project, Microsoft Visio, Smartdraw.
 Basic knowledge about; Adobe Photoshop, Adobe Dreamweaver.
 * Knowledge about Database Management and Coding Platforms as; MySql Database Server, Microsoft SQL Database Server and SQLite.
-* Capability of using different kinds of software development languages (Forexample; Ruby on Rails via Ruby programming language in some projects).
+* Capability of using different kinds of software development languages.
 * Sticking on naming conventions while developing a software product (Forexample; Hungarian Notation).